cmaloney/dcos-docs/_pages/administration/installing/custom/troubleshooting.md

 **Troubleshooting:**

 *   You might not be able to SSH to agent nodes, depending on your cluster network configuration.
 Alternatively, you can SSH from a master node to your agent nodes.
-For more information, see <a href="/administration/sshcluster/" target="_blank">SSHing to a DCOS cluster</a>.
+For more information, see <a href="/administration/sshcluster/" target="_blank">SSHing to a DC/OS cluster</a>.

-*   You can get the IP address of registered agent nodes from the **Nodes** tab in the <a href="/overview/webinterface/#scrollNav-3" target="_blank">DCOS web interface</a>.
+*   You can get the IP address of registered agent nodes from the **Nodes** tab in the <a href="/overview/webinterface/#scrollNav-3" target="_blank">DC/OS web interface</a>.
 Nodes that have not registered are not shown.

 *   SSH to your master node and enter this command to view the logs from boot time: